 Digitization made possible by the State of Minnesota Legacy Amendment’s Arts and Cultural Heritage Fund, approved by voters in 2008.

-December 9, 1970 - The Morning Show.
-December 1970.
-Part 2 of 2 (two shows on reel).
-Date from transcript is December 9, 1970.
-Includes Garrison Keillor talking about the show start time varying from day to day while waiting for the New Brighton transmisster to come on.
+December 9, 1970 - Date from transcript is December 9, 1970.
+Includes Garrison Keillor talking about the show start time varying from day to day while waiting for the New Brighton transmitter to come on.

 April 1, 1971 - 1971 excerpt of Wolfman Jack (unfortunately no audio found of Fat Daddy Washington, Arthur Hoehn's radio name).
 Station logo, brief Wolfman voice, no ID, mostly an ad for Cold Power detergent.
 Audio from highlight CD created in October 2010 when Hoehn was inducted into Museum of Broadcasting Hall of Fame.
 CD track 1.
 Date is an estimate, other than the year the exact date is unknown.